krishanttharun98/rt2_assignment/README.md

 ---
-# Research Track 2 - Jupyter Notebook Assignment
+# Research Track 2 - Jupyter Notebook Assignment-2

 -  This Assignment is to based on a control of a robot using Jupyter Notebook
 -  This assignment is referenced from the previous Research track 1 third assignment [rt 1 third assignment](https://github.com/krishanttharun98/Research-track--1-thrid-assignment.git)